 As noted previously, training funds are restricted to skills required in WSGC-approved target occupations.
 Once the customer has made an informed choice and an approved training program has been selected, they will be instructed to apply for admission into the training program and complete any pre-requisites (if necessary).
 Upon completion of the application process with the appropriate ETPS-approved training provider, the customer and WSGC Case Manager will complete a budget analysis to determine the amount of financial assistance that is required for the participant to successfully complete the course of study.
 In the case of OJT, the customer will be partnered with a Business Services Representative to locate an employer willing to hire the individual for a training position.
 Upon completion of the training, the WSGC Case Manager will work with the individual to secure employment in the occupation in which they were trained.
-For customer's lacking a high school diploma, GED classes are arranged through Adult Education and Literacy or alternative high school diploma-attainment resources.
+For customers lacking a high school diploma, GED and High School Equivalency Program (HSEP) classes as well as English as a second language (ESL) services/training classes are arranged through Adult Education and Literacy or alternative high school diploma-attainment resources.

 These training activities are available to WIOA Adult, Dislocated Workers, and Youth respectively.
 WSGC staff are always mindful of capitalizing on situations or opportunities where the customer may be co-enrolled in multiple programs to maximize benefits to both parties.
 In the event of limited funding, Workforce Solutions Golden Crescent will determine priority of service based upon the governing rules and regulations for the specific program from which the individual is requesting services.
-However, it is the goal of the Board to continually seek ways to improve access for ALL customers, to activities leading to an industry recognized credential or certificate that are "portable" and part of a clearly-defined career ladder/pathway.
+However, it is the goal of the Board to continually seek ways to improve access for ALL customers, to activities leading to an industry recognized credential or certificate that are "portable" and part of a clearly-defined program of study or career pathway.
 The Board maintains an excellent relationship with all area training providers including but not limited to:

 - Victoria College

 - University of Houston-Victoria

 - Mid-Coast Construction Academy

 - Texas A&M Engineering Extension Service (TEEX)

 - Wharton County Junior College

 - Delmar College

 - Bee County Junior College

 - Area School Districts

-- Area DOL-Registered Apprenticeship Programs
+- Area DOL-Registered Apprenticeship (RA) Programs